 - Maintainer access to the repository you will be setting up the runner for.

 - Already setup runner(s) for your Gitlab repository.
 Otherwise, please read the Installing GitLab Runner on Windows section here.

 - CET Developer version on the runner computer should be the latest available.

-Setup the configuration file
+Setup the Configuration File

 First, you need to create a file named .gitlab-ci.yml where you put the following code:

-The defined stages are just for demo purpose.
+The defined stages are just for demo purposes.
 You can name them exactly as you would like to.
 All jobs within a stage can run in parallel as long as there are available runners that can pick them up.
 A job stage will not start until all the jobs in the previous stage are finished.

 Please note that stages are not needed if you just want to run a single job or would like to run all jobs in parallel with no jobs dependent on the success/failure state of the previous one.